Suicide bomber hits hotel near Saudi embassy in Beirut

 Security services said the bomber was a Saudi national and that a second suspected Saudi militant, who was wounded in the blast, was arrested at the scene.
 The embassy was not damaged.

-"The suicide bomber wanted to blow himself up at another place and security measures were taken to prevent the suicide bomber from reaching his target," Interior Minister Nihad al-Mashnouq told Lebanese television.
+"The suicide bomber wanted to blow himself up at another place and security measures were taken to prevent the suicide bomber from reaching his target," Interior Minister Nouhad al-Mashnouq told Lebanese television.

 It was not clear whether the bomber was linked to any particular group.